adrybakov/wulfric/docs/source/contribute/tests.rst

 Unit tests
 ==========

-All unit tests are located in the "utest" directory.
+All unit tests are located in the "tests" directory.
 To run the tests use (on Linux and MacOS)::

     make test

-Structure of the "utest" directory loosely follows the structure of the "src/wulfric" directory.
+Structure of the "tests" directory loosely follows the structure of the "src/wulfric" directory.

 Documentation tests